openedx/edx-documentation/en_us/open_edx_release_notes/source/hawthorn.rst

 Open edX Hawthorn Release
 #########################

-This page lists the highlights of the Hawthorn release.
+This page lists the highlights of the Hawthorn release of the Open edX platform.

 The `edX Release Notes`_ contain a summary of changes that are deployed to edx.org.
 Those changes are part of the master branch of the edX Platform in